Altered dominant 7th chords

 V → I

-If the dominant 7th chord resolves to a chord whose root is a 5th lower (a 4th higher), you can (sometimes even have to) use altered tensions.
+If a dominant 7th chord resolves to a chord whose root is a 5th lower (a 4th higher), you can (and sometimes should) use altered tensions.

 Two-Five-One in major